Get access to everything we publish when you sign up for Outside+.

 5) Boring meals E.g., cooking ramen 24/7

-6) Forgetting you’re on a date “It’s easy to go into asexual mode on the trail,” Waitzman says.
-“Remember to hold hands, sweet-talk, and stop for a kiss once in awhile.”
+6) Forgetting you’re on a date The wilderness can be captivating.
+Too captivating, sometimes.
+“Remember to hold hands, sweet-talk, and stop for a kiss once in awhile,” Waitzman says.

-7) Using deet bug lotion as massage oil ’Nuf said.
+7) Using deet bug lotion as massage oil We shouldn’t have to say this.

 Cook like Casanova